Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 The other advantage of a WooCommerce + WordPress setup is that it is extraordinarily flexible.
 Its open-source nature means that as long as you have the development skills to do so, you can build any sort of ecommerce site you like using the two tools.
 While Shopify gives you more access to its code and APIs than most competing platforms, it does take much more of a ‘walled garden’ approach to web development than WordPress and WooCommerce.

 But if you want to create an online store from scratch, and particularly if you are relatively new to web design and ecommerce, you’ll probably find that Shopify is the much better option.
-Its learning curve is gentle; it is extremely scalable; and by comparison to competing hosted solutions its ecommerce feature set is best-in-class.
+It’s easy to use; it’s extremely scalable; and its ecommerce feature set outclasses

 Thanks to its wide range of apps and its free dropshipping starter kit, it’s also a particularly good option for merchants who want to start a dropshipping business.